 Make the cake portion: With an electric mixer, beat the remaining 3/4 cup granulated sugar and 1/2 cup butter at medium speed until smooth.
 Add eggs, 1 at a time, beating until blended after each addition.
 Add sour cream, beating until blended, then the vanilla or brandy.

 Gradually add sifted flour mixture, beating at low-speed just until blended and stopping to scrape bowl as needed.
 Dollop batter over peaches in skillet, and spread to cover.
 Place skillet on prepared baking sheet.

 Bake at 350° for 40 to 45 minutes or until golden brown and a wooden pick inserted in center comes out clean.
 Cool in skillet on a wire rack 10 minutes.
 Run a knife around edge to loosen.

 Carefully pour out any excess liquid from skillet into a measuring cup, and reserve.
 (It’s okay if you don’t have any excess liquid–it all depends on how juicy your fruit is.)
-Carefully invert cake onto a serving plate with a lip, and drizzle with any reserved liquid.
+Carefully invert cake onto a serving plate with a lip, and drizzle with any of that excess reserved liquid.

 Cool slightly (about 10 minutes).
 Cut cake into wedges using a serrated knife.
 Top with sweetened whipped cream or ice-cream, if desired, and serve immediately.

-When cutting peaches, it’s very helpful to lay the slices out on a cutting board or flat surface all facing the way so they can be quickly and easily picked up and transferred to the caramel coated pan.
+When cutting peaches, it’s very helpful to lay the slices out on a cutting board or flat surface all facing the same way so they can be quickly and easily picked up and transferred to the caramel-coated pan.